COMP1010UNSW/pyhtml-enhanced/README.md

    to gather information on suggested properties and base classes to use for each tag.

-4. Generate Python code to represent all of these tags.
+4. Generate Python code to represent all of these tags, including their documentation.

 ## Credits